Please read our Data Protection & Use Notification to learn more.

 Feel free to submit any other relevant material that will tell us more about your abilities.
 These materials can be helpful in determining scholarship potential.
 Examples include:

-While we do not have a specific application deadline, we encourage you to submit your application as soon as possible.
-We accept students on a rolling basis, meaning that we make admissions decisions as we receive applications.
+We encourage you to submit your application as soon as possible.
+Admission offers and scholarships are awarded on a rolling basis, meaning that we make decisions as applications are received.

 Among the financial aid you will be eligible for are Arcadia University need- and merit-based scholarships and grants.
 You may also qualify for federal work study.

 Yes.
 Your portfolio, test scores, interview and recommendation will be the factors considered in your admissions decision.
 (Please note that Pennsylvania will not award state aid, PHEAA, to students without a state-approved diploma or GED).

 Yes.
 Submit a thorough portfolio that represents your academic career.
 We will review the materials for an admission decision and to determine potential scholarship award amounts.
 Scholarships are also awarded for extracurricular activities and community service.